amzn/xfer/README.md

 ## Contributing
 Have a look at our [contributing guide](CONTRIBUTING.md), thanks for the interest!

-Points of contact for Xfer are: Jordan Massiah, Keerthana Elango, Pablo G. Moreno, Nikos Aletras, Andreas Damianou
+Points of contact for Xfer are: Jordan Massiah, Keerthana Elango, Pablo G. Moreno, Nikos Aletras, Andreas Damianou, Sebastian Flennerhag

 ## License